 The American Society of Neuroradiology (ASNR) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 ASNR designates this enduring material for a maximum of 1.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Each physician will listen to each audio self-directed module while following along with the visual slides.
 Upon completion, each physician will answer evaluation questions and pass a post test with at least a score of 80% to receive their CME certificate.

-If you have questions regarding this live event activity, please contact us at email@example.com.
+If you have questions regarding this educational activity, please contact us at email@example.com.